-This bulletin presents male and female period life expectancy at birth and at age 65 for England and Wales and local areas within both countries.
+This bulletin presents male and female period life expectancy at birth and at age 65 for the United Kingdom and local areas within the four constituent countries.
 Figures are presented for the period 2010-12, with those for the periods 2006-08 to 2009-11 for comparison purposes.
 Information is given about the context, calculation and interpretation of life expectancy figures.